markets/jekyll-timeago/README.md

 If you want to contribute and support more default languages, please feel free to send a pull request.

 ## CLI

+You can also `jekyll-timeago` from the command line:

 ```
 > jekyll-timeago --help